i-tanova/Learn-Spring/README.md

 ## Simple Web App

-  * Choose as dependencie: Spring Web, Spring data JPA, H2 database
+  * Choose as dependencie: Spring Web, Spring data JPA, H2 database\
+    - File looks like: pom.xml (mvn), src, package, Application class, resources (stataic -web), test

+  * Open in IntellJ - File -> New -> Project from existing sources -> Select the pom.xml file
+  - click pom.xml - spring boot dependencies and see how many they are
+  - click Maven intelij idea tool (tab) and look at dependecies
+  - Help.md - all links to help pages
+  - gitignore